Insights (album)

 Insights is the fourth studio recording of the Toshiko Akiyoshi – Lew Tabackin Big Band and was voted "Jazz Album of the Year" in the 1978 Down Beat magazine critic's poll.
 It received the Swing Journal magazine 1976 Gold Disk prize in Japan and was nominated for a 1978 Grammy award in the USA for Best Jazz Instrumental Performance by a Big Band.

 All tracks from this album are also included on the 2008 Mosaic 3 CD compilation, Mosaic Select: Toshiko Akiyoshi - Lew Tabackin Big Band.

+The album also includes the jazz suite Minamata, reflecting the transition of the Minamata Bay area from one of peaceful existence, to prosperity and consequence, amid the spread of the devastating Minamata disease from mercury released into the sea by a chemical factory owned by Chisso.